vysheng/tg/README-Cygwin.md

      bin/telegram-cli -k tg-server.pub

-**Caution**: A binary compiled with Cygwin should be run in Cygwin Terminal.
+**Caution**: A binary compiled with Cygwin is recommended to run in Cygwin Terminal.